John Barry Nusum: Professional

-International
+International career

 Nusum was a mainstay in, and captain of, the Bermudian national team, leading the team in goals during the 2006 World Cup Qualifying round.
 He scored two goals to lead Bermuda to a 2–1 win at Trinidad and Tobago in the second round of 2010 World Cup qualifying.
 He quit the national team in 2013 and is Bermuda's record international goalscorer.

-Managerial
+Coaching career

 He was named assistant coach at the national team set-up in December 2014, while still playing for Robin Hood.